php/doc-base/docs/editing.md

 Simply open the files and edit them.

 ## Adding new documentation
-When adding new functions or methods, there are a couple of options.
+When adding new functions or methods, there are a few options.

+### Option A: Generating stub using `gen_stub.php`
+This is the new preferred way to generate files for new extensions, classes, functions or methods using [`get_stub.php`][gen_stub].
+The script is found in the [php-src][php-src] repository and uses the stub files to generate documentation (DocBook) files.

-### Option A: Generating files using docgen
+### Option B: Generating files using docgen
-This is preferred way to generate files for new extensions, classes, functions or methods using [`docgen`][docgen].
+This is the old preferred way to generate files for new extensions, classes, functions or methods using [`docgen`][docgen].
 The script is found in the [doc-base][doc-base] repository and uses reflection to generate documentation (DocBook) files.

-### Option B: Copy skeleton files
+### Option C: Copy skeleton files
 This involves copying the skeleton files into the correct location:
 ```
 cp doc-base/skeletons/method.xml classname/methodname.xml   #for new methods